Workshops at Healthy Urban Childhoods, 8 - 9 Oct 2019

 Which indicators are right to survey from a child’s perspective, what indicators can be surveyed from a planning perspective?

-Inspirational Speakers: Roger Madelin, CBE, British Land
+Inspirational Speakers: Roger Madelin, Joint Head of Canada Water Development, British Land.

 Workshop prepared by: